-StuffYourRucksack.com, a nonprofit started by Kate Humble, a UK television broadcaster and journalist, is the best program I’ve found so far in the development tourism space.
-On StuffYourRucksack tourists can find local charities near where they’ll be vacationing in the developing world, see small things these charities need, and bring them in their suitcases.
+StuffYourRucksack.com, a nonprofit started by Kate Humble, a UK television broadcaster and journalist, is one good simple opportunity I’ve found so far in the development tourism space.
+You might bookmark it for your future travels.
+On StuffYourRucksack tourists can find local charities near where they’ll be vacationing in the developing world, see small things these charities need, and bring them for them in their suitcases.
 It took me just 60 seconds on their site to find a development group near where we are going, serving a small community called Akiwidaa fishing village near Sekondi-Takoradi, and to pick something useful to bring.

 Consider also Kiva.org, a global leader in development microfinance.
 It would be great to see Kiva add a development tourism section to their website, encouraging you, if you are going to a developing country for tourism, to also bring useful wish-list items, or to work for a short stint with the folks to whom you are loaning money.
 Just the act of visiting them in person, to check up on your investment, make friends, and give encouragement, may also help them to succeed.
-I’ve made a small loan to First Choice Group, a group of 13 women selling plastic products and other items in Accra.
-But Kiva doesn’t give me any way to contact them and find out if they’d like me to bring anything or meet with them when I’m in Accra.
-So it’s missing this key human element, which many lenders would love to see.
+I’ve made a small loan through Kiva to First Choice Group, a group of 13 women selling plastic products and other items in Accra.
+But Kiva doesn’t give me any way to contact these women, and find out if they’d like me to bring anything or meet with them when I’m in Accra.
+That’s a lost opportunity.
+So Kiva is presently missing this key human element, which many lenders would love to see.

-Perhaps my contacts at the Foresight Education and Research Network (FERNweb.org) will be of help.
+This would be a great addition to social networks like Facebook as well.
+I’ve asked my contacts at the Foresight Education and Research Network (FERNweb.org) if any can be of help.
 FERN runs the GlobalForesight.org wiki, a collection of foresight resources around the world.
 I co-founded FERN a few years ago with a few other futurists, and under its great new Executive Director, Susan Fant, it has been growing steadily in size and scope.
-Through FERN leader Karen Arvidsson, I’ve reached out to André Roux, who runs the Masters and PhD programs in Futures Studies at the U. of Stellenbosch in South Africa, Africa’s leading foresight training program, and also to the folks who run Foresight for Development, a group of South African futurists promoting greater use of foresight tools to improve Africa’s future.
+Through FERN I reached out to André Roux, who runs the Masters and PhD programs in Futures Studies at the U. of Stellenbosch in South Africa, Africa’s leading foresight training program, and also to the folks who run Foresight for Development, a group of South African futurists promoting greater use of foresight tools to improve Africa’s future.
 I’ve asked if any of them know any Ghanaian futurists, so I can make contacts when I’m there.

 One-to-one, bottom-up transnational strategies have worked well before.
 Back in the 1970’s physicist Robert Fuller pioneered the radical idea of citizen diplomacy, encouraging individuals to do their best to fight Cold War animosities by promoting US-Soviet cultural contacts, extended visits, and mutual aid, regardless of the official attitudes of both countries at the time.
 Several groups are continuing this courageous culture work in conflict zones such as Israel-Palestine, India-Pakistan, and Iran and North Korea vs. The Rest Of The World.
 At the same time, what we might call “remittance diplomacy” has grown these last few decades to become the diplomatic elephant in the room.
 It’s time we recognized this, and made it easier and cheaper for immigrants and guest workers to aid their families back home, and highlighted their stories.
 It’s also time we grow the ideas and communities of development tourism until they are a significant percentage of the $6 Trillion dollar global Travel and Tourism industry.

-As for my little part, I’m particularly interested in taking actions that will positively impact at least ten people, and perhaps hundreds or thousands if others choose to do the same.
-I also am interested in finding worthy projects that will scale most easily.
+As for my little part, I’m interested in taking a few easily-copied actions that will positively impact at least ten people.
+I also am interested in finding worthy projects that will scale easily.
 For this reason I favor solutions like technology and business, and in helping women and students, as I think changing their lives can have some of the greatest long-term impact.

 We’ll be starting out in the capital city, Accra, visiting some of the visionary folks running Ashesi University, a truly inspiring private college educating a new generation of ethical, entrepreneurial African leaders, and Meltwater, one of Ghana’s promising new tech incubators.
 Then we’ll be heading out to some of the towns and villages along the west coast.

 Before I go I’m reading and challenging myself to do some top-down, outsider thinking about what might be valuable to bring.
 I’ve watched some great online videos, and have found Martin Meredith’s The Fate of Africa: A History of the Continent Since Independence, 2011, a particularly sobering and highly recommended read.
-Did you know that the 2010 GDP of the entire continent of Africa, 54 nations and 1.0 billion people, is roughly the same, at $1.2 Trillion, as the single developing country of Mexico ($1.16 Trillion, 112 million)?
-This statistic grossly implies that there is nine times less per capita economic development in Africa than Mexico.
-It is best fact I presently know to communicate just how significant Africa’s political, institutional, and economic challenges are.
+Here’s an incredible fact from Meredith’s book.
+Did you know that the 2010 GDP of the entire continent of Africa, 54 nations and 1.0 billion people, is roughly the same, at $1.2 Trillion, as the single developing country of Mexico ($1.16 Trillion, 112 million people)?
+This implies that there roughly is nine times less per capita annual economic development in Africa than in Mexico, even though Africa has nine times more souls living there.
+This is currently the best fact I know to communicate just how large Africa’s political, institutional, and economic challenges are.

-For my main development activity I want to try to be helpful to ten students in one of the local villages with some technology.
-My current plan is to bring ten small solar + hand crank radios, with LED lights for reading at night and during power outages.
-Theft is a persistent issue in Ghana as in many developing countries, so I’m thinking a small unit you can keep with you or easily hide away would be good.
+I also want to try to be helpful to ten students in one of the local villages with some technology.
+After an hour of looking online at useful tech for rural villages I’ve decided to bring ten small solar + hand crank radios, with LED lights for reading at night and during power outages.
+Theft is a persistent issue in Ghana as in many developing countries, so I’m thinking a small unit you can easily hide away would be best.
 This Eton Microlink F160 solar and handcrank radio, for $30, may be the best inexpensive version of these devices.
 You can listen with earbuds without disturbing sleeping family members, a great feature for kids who like to stay up late, and you can attach and recharge USB devices (ipods, videopods, phones) via the crank.
 Eton’s is the best-built small unit I can find on Amazon at present.
 The crank, solar cell, and battery all seem to work well, replacement rechargeable NiMh batteries are available, and it’s reasonably water resistant, which will hopefully make this radio particularly useful in places still lacking electricity, like Akiwidaa village.

-I’m planning to give them to one of the local charities, with the recommendation to give them to a respected teacher, and the recommendation that they give half of them to their hardest working students so far this year, and half to their most improved.
-I’m a big believer that small incentives in school, tied to controllable outcomes, like attendance, hard work, improvement, and good citizenship behaviors can go a long way to empowering kids to study more, work harder, excel, and support each other in their formative years.
-I’m looking forward to finding out when I get there if the charity thinks these are good ideas, or if they’ve got a better plan.
+I’m planning to give them to one of the local schools, with the recommendation, which they may ignore, that they give five of them to their hardest working students and five to their most improved students so far this year.
+I’m a big believer that rewarding both merit and controllable outcomes in school, like attendance, hard work, improvement, and good citizenship can go a long way to empowering kids to study more, work harder, excel, and support each other in their formative years.
+I’m looking forward to finding out when I get there if the charity thinks these are good ideas, or if they prefer a different approach.

 Ghana’s media are among the freest in Africa since 1995.
 Telecommunications in Ghana are also growing, with 25% mobile penetration (6M users), but just 3% internet (750K users).
 There are ~30 TV stations in the country, and ~130 FM radio stations.
 So after cellular voice and SMS, radio is their best network at present.
 Call-in shows are particularly popular, and families sit around the radios listening to them, the way the our grandparents in the developed nations did in the 1930’s.